appseconnect/docs/_posts/ProcessFlow Management/Packaging Process Flows/2020-08-18-processflow-package-installation.md

 - You need to have valid credential to the portal.
 - You need to have packages shared with you from other organisation.
 For more details on how to share packages, [click here](/processflow/processflow-packaging/).
 - Installation is mandatory to use packaged Processflows.
-- You will have TWO ways to install packages - **[Install from Actions column](/processflow/processflow-package-installation/#install-from-actions-column)** & **[Install from View Packages](/processflow/processflow-package-installation/#install-from-view-packages)**.
+- You will have TWO ways to install/Reinstall your packages - **[Install from Actions column](/processflow/processflow-package-installation/#install-from-actions-column)** & **[Install from View Packages](/processflow/processflow-package-installation/#install-from-view-packages)**.
 For more details, [Click Here](/processflow/processflow-package-installation/#installing-packages)
-- All the installed packages, its related Processflows will be available in the [Install processflow](/processflow/processflow-listing-page/#installed-process-flows-folder) folder.
+- All the installed/reinstalled packages, its related Processflows will be available in the [Install processflow](/processflow/processflow-listing-page/#installed-process-flows-folder) folder.
 A sub folder will be created same as that of the Package Name.
-- Processflows that are shared, if deleted from the folder **Installed processflow**, will move to the TRASH folder.
-However, you can anytime restore those Processflows from TRASH.
-The Processflows will be restored in the **processflow** folder.

 ## Viewing Shared Packages